How to Blend Data in Google Data Studio

 Setting Up a Table Without Data Blending

-Creating a new report in Google Data Studio
+Creating a new report in Looker Studio

 A list of the connected Google data sources is available on the right side of the page.